AhnafArib/dhaka-orchid-phenology/README.md

 - Every plant is photographed once per week, on Sundays at 16:00
 - The fixed day and time keeps light conditions and the weekly interval roughly constant between observations
 - Each plant has its own folder; each photo is named by the date it was taken
-- Observations are logged in `observations.csv` with the visible stage and a short note
+- A written observation log recording the visible stage of each plant per session is in preparation

 ## Repository structure

 ```
-plants/
 01_hoya-pubicalyx/
   2026-07-26.jpg
   2026-08-02.jpg
   2026-08-09.jpg
-    ...
+  2026-08-16.jpg
 02_hoya-verticillata/
   ...
-observations.csv
+...
+10_cattleya-sp/
+  ...
 ```

+Each plant has its own folder at the top level of the repository, containing one photograph per observation session, named by date.

 Folders are numbered rather than named, so a plant's identifier stays stable even if its identification is later corrected.